lciernik/ANS_signature_scoring/README.md

 #### Method implementation in R
 The repository contains an R implementation of the novel scoring method in the folder `src_R/adjusted_neighborhood_scoring.R`.
-The file can be downloaded, and the methods can be loaded for usage.
+The file can be downloaded, and the methods can be loaded for use.

 *Disclaimer*: The code is largely based on the implementation of the [`AddModuleScore`](https://satijalab.org/seurat/reference/addmodulescore) method of [the Seurat package](https://satijalab.org/seurat/index.html).

-Note: ANS for R should be used on Seurat objetcts.
-Source the file in your scripte and use it identically to [`AddModuleScore`](https://satijalab.org/seurat/reference/addmodulescore).
+Note: ANS for R should be used on Seurat objects.
+Source the file in your script and use it identically to [`AddModuleScore`](https://satijalab.org/seurat/reference/addmodulescore).

 ## Getting started
 The package allows full compatibility with the Python scRNA-seq analysis toolbox [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html).
-The scoring methods are applied on preprocessed (log-normalized) scRNA-seq.
+The scoring methods are applied to preprocessed (log-normalized) scRNA-seq.
 ```python
 import signaturescoring as ssc